thefifthmatt/SoulsRandomizers/DS3Randomizer/README.md

 - Some item locations only show up after you've defeated an enemy elsewhere, like the locations for Drakeblood Set, Havel's Set, Hornet Ring, Archives Key, and many Handmaid shop items.
 - You can enable NG+ locations in the base NG, in which case you can find more powerful rings, at the cost of more hidden locations.
 Check the NG+1 and NG+2 tabs in http://darksouls3.wikidot.com/rings if you are unfamiliar with the locations.

-If you find any bugs, especially those which make a run uncompleteable, you can send me info about your run.
+If you find any bugs, especially those which make a run incompletable, you can send me info about your run.
 Do not send me only the seed, since item locations heavily depend on settings.
 Instead, just copy the first line from the spoiler log.

+## Enemy presets and boss replacement

+The randomizer can be heavily customized using text files in the 'presets' folder.
+These are meant to be edited as you see fit.
+If you add a new preset to the directory, like by copying an existing file, it will automatically show up in the randomizer's preset selection.
+Check out README.txt in the presets folder to learn more.

+There are a few built-in presets, like "Oops All" runs, and randomly replacing enemies in the world with bosses.
+These may push the game to its limit and may cause crashes or certain death.

 ## Special thanks